 Macao’s Portuguese heritage and urban glitz are encompassed in the Grand Lisboa Hotel, a bold interruption of the metropolitan skyline with its blooming-lotus style architecture.
 Featuring eight exquisite restaurants and a luxury spa, it's the perfect base to explore Macao's surprising charms.

 A Special Administrative Region of China, just 40 miles from Hong Kong, Macao (also spelt Macau) is one of the Far East’s most exciting destinations, and makes a perfect addition to a Far East holiday or stopover en route Down Under.

 Ever enigmatic, Hong Kong and Macao are two hotspots on every discerning travellers stop-over list.
 We look at why these destinations are worth the trip in their own right by giving you the low-down on what you can do with 48 hours in both of these exciting regions.

 On the face of it, Macau is an ever-growing city designed exclusively for those whose holidays revolve entirely around eating, drinking, gambling and good times.
 But while Macau's many glitzy Vegas-style hotels and casinos offer an abundance of hedonistic highlights, it's the city's traditional cen…

-Meet our Macau experts
+Meet our Macao experts

-Speak to someone who's been there on 020 7590 0613Meet the team
+Speak to a tailor-made specialist on 020 7590 0613Meet the team